eic/epic-analysis/hpc/README.md

 Optionally, you can use the `--overwrite` flag to skip the query to delete pre-existing project files.

+There are several known issues to be aware of pertaining to memory usage.
+If `NROOT_FILES_PER_JOB` is too large, then the per job memory allocation listed in `run-local-slurm.rb` may be too small to create the ROOT TTree's from the analysis macro.
+Additionally, the merging of all ROOT TFile's into one may run out of memory.
+This would be limited by the memory allocation listed in the pipeline job created by `run-local-slurm-pipeline.rb`.
+It is set to `4000mb` now which is reasonable and should not run out of memory.

 ## 1. Preparation
 ```bash
 hpc/prepare.rb